CDTgithub/DigitalServiceOpportunities/readme.md

 ## Get updates about new opportunities and positions

-[Sign up](http://eepurl.com/csUbhb) to our mailing list to get updates about new opportunities and positions.
+[Join our mailing list](http://eepurl.com/csUbhb) to get updates about new opportunities and positions.

 * * *